 We offer an innovative teaching programme with high levels of contact time during the week between staff and students.

-Each module has a knowledge-based lecture to explain the law, a skills-based tutorial to demonstrate application, weekly surgeries to allow you to see tutors on a one-one basis and a focused 2-hour workshop.
-These workshops offer a chance to test your own understanding and raise any tricky issues in a supportive study environment.
+Each module has a knowledge-based lecture to explain the law, a focused two-hour seminar incorporating knowledge enhancement and skills and weekly surgeries to allow you to see tutors on a one-to-one basis.
+These seminars offer a chance to test your own understanding and raise any tricky issues in a supportive study environment.
 Lectures are available online and can be downloaded to allow you to review key issues again at your leisure.